Skip to main content

 FieldDimensionDescription

-share_of_voiceScaleEntity’s share of total corpus this week
+share_of_voiceScaleEntity’s share of total corpus over the trailing 4 weeks

 source_diversityScaleCount of distinct source domains